Sports Massage & Compression Therapy in Troedyrhiw, Merthyr Tydfil

 Compression therapy should not be painful.
 The sensation is usually described as firm, rhythmic pressure.
 Pressure can be adjusted at any point to ensure the session remains comfortable.

-What can I expect at my first compression therapy session?
+What can I expect at my first sports massage + compression therapy session?

 You’ll then be guided through the use of the Pulsio Pro compression boots or attachments and helped to get set up in a private treatment room.
 Pressure settings are adjusted to your comfort, and you’ll be encouraged to give feedback throughout the session.